Human Resources Los Angeles

-Human Resources Los Angeles (HRLA) is a non-profit exhibition and performance space located in Los Angeles's Chinatown dedicated to supporting interdisciplinary, performative and experimental art practices.
+Human Resources Los Angeles (HRLA) is a non-profit exhibition and performance space located in Los Angeles's Chinatown neighborhood.
+HRLA is dedicated to supporting interdisciplinary, performative, and experimental art practices.
+Located at 410 Cottage Home Street in Chinatown, the 4,000-square-foot space hosts events, exhibitions, and installations to showcase the arts in Los Angeles.

 History

 Human Resources Los Angeles was founded by siblings Eric and Kathleen Kim in 2010.
 They were joined by three of their friends Giles Miller, Devin McNulty, and Dawn Kasper with the intent of featuring performance art over traditional static displays.
-Instead of being organized by a single curator HRLA utilizes a content programming committee, organizing displays through collaboration.
+Instead of being organized by a single curator, HRLA utilizes a content programming committee, organizing displays through collaboration.
 The name "human resources" refers to the fact that the gallery is a resource for artists rather than an institutional setting.
 Doug Harvey, writing for The New York Times mentioned HRLA among the "D.I.Y. artist-run project spaces evolving into an art-world destination" in Chinatown, the "surprise flashpoint of Los Angeles's rise as an international art center."

 In 2011 HRLA moved from its original location, a small space at Bernard Street shared with other artists, to a much larger nearby renovated movie theater (previously occupied by "Cottage Home" gallery).
 At 4000 sqft, the location has been described as "cavernous."